Table of contents

 Careers in Commercial Banking vs. Investment Banking

 Commercial banks offer many similar roles as retail banks, including careers for tellers, branch managers, and loan officers.
-However, many jobs in commercial banks focus on one area or product.
-For example, some people work exclusively on mortgages for commercial real estate, underwriting applications, and even helping clients source properties.
-Others work in portfolio management, assisting clients with raising money through smart investing decisions.
+However, many commercial banking career paths focus on one area or product.
+For example, some people work exclusively on mortgages for commercial real estate, underwriting applications, or helping clients source properties.
+Others work in portfolio and investment management, assisting clients with raising money through smart investing decisions.

 In an investment bank, many people hold the title of financial analyst, but their day-to-day duties depend heavily on what area of investment banking they work in.
-Some investment bankers may specialize in foreign exchange markets, using currency exchange rates to gain profits.
+Some investment banking career paths specialize in foreign exchange markets, using currency exchange rates to gain profits.
 Others work in M&A, guiding companies through purchasing or being purchased by other companies.

 Many roles at commercial banks overlap with investment banking careers.
 Both types of banks need support and office workers in administrative services, information technology, and software engineering to keep internal and external sites and applications functioning.